-Receiving Your Vending Machine AMS SPEAKER: When the AMS vendor arrives, please take time to inspect the vendor as you unpack it.
+AMS SPEAKER: When the AMS vendor arrives, please take time to inspect the vendor as you unpack it.
 Whenever possible, ask the delivering driver to wait a few moments while unpacking is completed.
 This will be to the driver’s advantage since, if no problems are found, the driver and his company are not responsible for any external damage.
 Likewise, be sure that you inspect your vendor fully.
 Once you have signed off without comment, you are responsible for the external condition.
 If there are problems, note them on the bill of lading and be sure to keep a copy.
 Be sure to review any documents attached to be certain the information shown is consistent with your order.
 For example, match the serial number on the back of the carton with the serial number on the packing slips.

 AMS SPEAKER: Adjust the support screw after the machine is leveled until the door does not hit the roller.
 Place the vendor within five feet of the designated power outlet.
 The power outlet should be accessible when the vendor is in position and the ventilation opening in the back of the vendor must be clear of obstructions.
 For refrigerated models, allow at least four inches between the wall and the back of the vendor for air circulation.
 The following is for all indoor vendors only.
 A one quarter inch nut driver is needed.
 The power cord kit will be located in the coin box or coin box area.
 The kit includes the power cord, power cord cover, wire tie which is already attached to the cover, and six screws.

-AMS SPEAKER: Before you plug the cord into the wall outlet, leave the metal cover attached and plug the cord into the connector at the rear of the machine as shown.
+AMS SPEAKER: Before you plug the cord into the wall outlet, leave the metal cover attached.
+Plug the cord into the connector at the rear of the machine as shown.
 Using the six screws provided, use a one quarter inch nut driver to secure the protective cover and strain relief in place.
 The false leg helps to prevent the machine from tipping forward when the vendor door is open and one or more bottle trays are extended.
 Failure to install the false leg on vendors with bottle trays may result in serious injury.
 Make sure to Receive your Vending Machine with these steps

 Vending operators cause their own service calls by the actions or in-actions of the route man: